itpp-labs/pos-addons/pos_debt_notebook/doc/index.rst

  * On the payment page
 You can use these buttons in 2 cases:
  * If you click on the button on the Customer's card then unpaid debt will be added to the payment amount for the product immediatly.
  * If you don't use the button on the Customer's card  you can  use another Pay Full Debt button on the payment page.
+If you click on the button then unpaid debt will be added to the payment amount for the product.

 Credit Products
 ---------------